 You've paid your Council Tax, but what are you getting in return?
-Here are seven things your council should help you with at no extra expense.
+Here are six things your council should help you with at no extra expense.

 Local councils can be an absolute pain when they forget to fix potholes, but they do provide some rather useful things for free or at least at a discounted price.